 If the AMF determines that the Location Info-UE and the Location Info-gNB are inconsistent, the registration rejection message may be sent to the UE, where the reason value carried indicates the location positioning of the UE.

-Figure 6.5.2-1: Anti-authentication relay attack procedure
+Figure 6.5.2-1: Anti-authentication relay attack procre

 1. In the registration request procedure, the victim UE sends a registration request message to the false base station FBS.